-Marx, which usually supplied the price niche below Lionel and
+Marx.
+The company usually supplied products at the price niche below Lionel and

-Flyer, making it popular with those who couldn't
+American Flyer, making it popular with consumers who could not

 afford those brands.

 Marx train production started in 1934 with the purchase of Joy Line trains.
 Marx

 toys is one of the most recognized, respected and popular names among today's antique toy collectors.

 Louis Marx, was born in Brooklyn, NY, in 1896.
 At the age of sixteen, Marx began working for

 Ferdinand.
 J. Strauss Company, a toy manufacturer that produced items for Abraham & Strauss Department

 Stores.
 His energy and enthusiasm helped him to become a manager by the time he was twenty.